Cannon bearing: Railway use

-The 'cannon box' bearing was introduced by George Stephenson on his locomotive Locomotion of 1825 for the Stockton and Darlington Railway.
-One of the axles was carried in a 'cannon box' bearing that was pivoted centrally and could tilt from side to side.
+The cannon box bearing was introduced by George Stephenson on his locomotive Locomotion of 1825 for the Stockton and Darlington Railway.
+One of the axles was carried in a cannon box bearing that was pivoted centrally and could tilt from side to side.
 Unlike Stephenson's earlier locomotives and their steam springs, this new suspension had no springing but was a compensated suspension: as one side was raised, the bearing tube pivoted and the other side was pushed downwards.
-Although not giving a stable ride for the locomotive, it did allow the wheels to follow uneven track.
+Although it did not give a stable ride for the locomotive, it did allow the wheels to follow uneven track.
 Rails of this period were short pieces of cast iron rather than lengths of rolled steel and had frequent, often misaligned, joints.

 A side-effect of the cannon box is that the centre of the shaft is now enclosed and inaccessible.
 Previously Stephenson had coupled the driving axles of his locomotives with a central chain.
-The need for an alternate system spurred the development of the coupling rods, where the drive was connected on the outside face of the wheels.
+The need for an alternative system spurred the development of the coupling rods, where the drive was connected on the outside face of the wheels.

 The enclosure of the shaft and bearing also had advantages for enclosing the bearings to exclude dirt and to contain lubricating oil.

 Francis Webb's form of radial axle design for the LNWR used a cannon box.
-A radial axle is a form of single axle pony truck, where instead of a pivoted frame, the two axle bearings can slide sideways in a circular track.
+A radial axle is a form of single-axle pony truck, where instead of a pivoted frame, the two axle bearings can slide sideways in a circular track.
 Webb's design placed them into a curved cannon box.
 David Joy, designer of the eponymous valvegear, described encountering these axleboxes on Webb's Precedent class.
 The earlier Adams design for a similar axle had relied on the axle and thrust-faces within the axle bearings to keep the hornblocks in position.

 In the 1920s, some electric locomotives used rigid frames with a leading and trailing truck, where a cannon bearing was a convenient inside-framed bearing for the truck.
-The Swiss 'Java bogie' design, developed by Jakob Buchli, even used this for a driving axle, with the drive provided by a one-sided Buchli drive outside the wheels.
+The Swiss "Java bogie" design, developed by Jakob Buchli, even used this for a driving axle: the drive was transmitted by a one-sided Buchli drive outside the wheels.